 - 3″x4″ Clear Treat Bags

 - Printable Scripture Cards (found below)

-Take your Wilton Clear Treat Bags and put the Nativity pieces in them.
+Take your 3″x4″ Clear Treat Bags and put the Nativity pieces in them.

 Take the bag toppers and staple them over the bags with the nativity pieces in them.
-Make sure that you are putting the correct bag topper over the bag with the coordinating piece.
+Make sure that you are putting the correct bag topper over the bag with the coordinating piece of nativity.

 You can download the whole set of Printables:

-I also am offering the bag toppers blank since you might choose to use another Nativity that doesn’t have the exact same pieces and then you can write the piece name on them yourself.
+I also am offering the bag toppers blank since you might choose to use another Nativity that doesn’t have the exact same pieces and then you can write the nativity piece name on the tag yourself.

 Looking for some other fun traditions?
 Check these out: